This post may contain affiliate links. Please read my disclosure and privacy policy.

 As simple as these cookies are to prepare. there is one critical ingredient and step I need to emphasize in order to ensure your success.

-It’s the mashed banana.
+It is the mashed banana.

-First, it is essential that you use a very ripe banana, i.e., one with ample brown spots on the peel, but not one that is so far gone that it is starting to ooze/weep in any way.
+It is essential that you use a very ripe banana, i.e., one with ample brown spots on the peel, but not one that is so far gone that it is starting to ooze/weep in any way.

-Under-ripe or just-ripe bananas are still fairly starchy, which will work against success in tow ways: (1) the dough will be too dry (because the banana is stiff), and (2) the cookies will not be sweet enough (the stiff starch has not converted to sugar).
+Under-ripe or just-ripe bananas are still fairly starchy, which will work against success in two ways: (1) the dough will be too dry (because the banana is stiff), and (2) the cookies will not be sweet enough (the stiff starch has not converted to sugar).

-Second, you need to give the banana a vigorous mashing with a fork.
+It is very important to give the banana a vigorous mashing with a fork.
 I mean it.
 Work it with the fork until it is almost liquid, like so:

-Oh, and in case it needs mentioning: although these taste decadent enough for dessert, they are more than healthy enough to savor as snacks and breakfast, too.
+In case it needs mentioning: although these taste decadent enough for dessert, they are more than healthy enough to savor as snacks and breakfast, too.
 That’s my kind of cookie!

 Happy baking, everyone!